openlegend/core-rules/core/SRD.md

 | :- | :- |
 | equals or exceeds the Challenge Rating, | the player succeeds. |
 | is less than the Challenge Rating, | The GM and the PC both choose 1: \
-Deal 5 damage \
+Deal 3 damage \
 Inflict 1 bane of Power Level <= 3 < \
 Move 10’ w/o opportunity attacks |

 With these modified rules, a player’s failed attack roll means that the player may not get what they were aiming for, but they get something.
 And it comes at a cost because the GM also gets to choose an effect.
 Remember, also, that the rules for interpreting a failed roll only apply to PCs.
 For the GM, a success is a success and a failure is a failure (See chapter 2 for more details).

+### Why Succeed on a Failed Roll?

+Some players might wonder why a PC still gets a taste of success even when their roll fails to meet the Challenge Rating.
+This might seem unrealistic because in movies and novels, for example, sometimes the bullet just misses or the sword fails to connect.
+In Open Legend, the "success with a twist" rules for combat ensure that a fight never gets stagnant.
+Even when the dice go against the player, the battle still builds to a cinematic conclusion as combatants shift around the battlefield and wear away at each other's reserves.
+Hit points represent more than just physical endurance and missing a target's defense score can mean more than just a shot going wide.
+Even if a hail of gunfire fails to penetrate an enemy's body armor, it might still weaken their resolve (*deal 3 damage*), force them to take cover (*inflict knockdown*), or give the attacker an opportunity to gain ground (*move 10'*).